TomJinW/PCL/doc/tutorials/content/adding_custom_ptype.rst

 * `PointWithScale` - float x, y, z, scale;

-  Similar to `PointXYZI`, except `scale` contains the scale at which a certain point was considered for a geometric operation (e.g. the radius of the sphere for its nearest neighbors computation, the window size, etc).
+  Similar to `PointXYZI`, except `scale` containts the scale at which a certain point was considered for a geometric operation (e.g. the radius of the sphere for its nearest neighbors computation, the window size, etc).